Pedestrians and Forklifts - Awareness Can Help Reduce Accidents

 The good news is that the frequency of pedestrian involvement in lift truck accidents can be controlled through better traffic management, in conjunction safety equipment and awareness training:

 - Traffic Management – More effective traffic management can involve the demarcation of pedestrian-only routes to keep mobile equipment and pedestrians separate.
 This can involve signage and painted lines, but where possible, physical barriers to keep lift trucks from entering the pedestrian path provide a better solution.
-Even where physical separation is not possible, it is prudent to try to avoid forklift traffic around areas where there might be high levels of pedestrian activity, such as around the lunch room or the time clock.
 Establish and maintain safety rules around traffic right-of-way and pedestrian-only paths.

 - Safety Equipment – On the part of the pedestrian, this starts with always wearing a high visibility vest.
 Additionally, forklifts are required to have horns, and can be fitted with warning lights and forklift travel alarms such as a backup warning indicator – although there is some debate as to the actual effectiveness of too many warning devices on a truck.
 Curved mirrors can also be used to improve pedestrian safety at intersections.
 Another consideration is having the best forklift for the job at hand.

 - Training – When you think about training and pedestrian safety around forklift operators, there should be a three-tiered approach.
-One for management, which encompasses the larger picture of training for staff, plant design and safety equipment, one for forklift operators who may encounter pedestrians, and of course, training for pedestrians.
+One for management who must ensure overall safety, one for forklift operators who may encounter pedestrians, and of course, training for pedestrians.

 Forklift awareness training for pedestrians is an important step in making people aware of the hazards, and reinforcing those risks to veteran stakeholders who may grow complacent over time.